Huawei-APAC-Professional-Services/terraform-101-workshop/workshop/01_Getting_Started.md

     *<p align="center"> Figure 2.1: Assign permission to the agency </p>*

+3. Readiness of the ECS and Terraform IaC tool.
+    **(Notes: If you are attending the workshop hosted by Huawei Team, you may skip this step as the ECS will be provided with Terraform installed.
+Proceed to the next step for the agency binding)**

-3. Navigate to the ECS console and create an ECS with the following specifications.
+    a.
+Navigate to the ECS console and create an ECS with the following specifications.
     **region**          : Hong Kong Region <br>
     **operating system**: Ubuntu 22.04 <br>
     **compute flavor**  : s6.large.2 <br>